Formatting Scientific Notes

 - Document margins should be no less than 1 inch wide.

-- Save your file as a Microsoft Word (.doc or .docx), Excel (.xls or .xlsx), or PDF document.
+- Save your file as a Microsoft Word (.doc or .docx), plain text (.txt), or PDF (.pdf) document.

 - Notes are to be submitted in electronic format only by uploading files on the MVC Web site.